Earth Notes: On the LIME Energy Saving Plug: Review (2011)Updated 2023-09-26.

-On a "hot deals" Web site in December 2010 we found a description of this free energy-saving gadget and signed up; it arrived early January 2011.
+On a "hot deals" Web site in December 2010 we found a description of this free energy-saving gadget and we signed up.
+It arrived early January 2011.

-Before getting or deploying one of these energy-saving plugs, consider measuring what all your plug-in gadgets and appliances use with some kind of power meter, since although a common application for such a plug is the TV/stereo, etc, you may find that some of your kitchen appliances (eg microwave, toaster) can be handily zapped when not in use, eg those with displays and unused clocks.
+Before getting or deploying one of these energy-saving plugs, consider measuring what all your plug-in gadgets and appliances use with some kind of power meter.

-Also, there is not much point in using this where either your appliance uses much less than one Watt (1W) on standby or you already turn it off at the wall.
-(The instruction leaflet says: "standby power input < 0.5watts".)
+There is not much point in using this gadget where either your appliance uses much less than one watt (1W) on standby or you already turn it off at the wall.
+(The plug instruction leaflet says: "standby power input < 0.5watts.")

-Note the basic rule of thumb in 2011 in the UK is that for every unnecessary 1 Watt of consumption left on for a year you will pay an extra £1 on your bill.
+A simple rule of thumb in 2011 in the UK was that for every unnecessary 1 watt of consumption left on for a year you would pay an extra £1 on your bill.
 For us, even if we turned our TV off, the rest of the DVD/cable/etc stuff would probably rack up £20 or so per year (and thus about 100kg of CO2).
-(More than the net emissions of each of us in this house circa 2010: ~60kgCO22.)
+(More than the net emissions of each of us in this house circa 2010: ~60kgCO2.)

-The instructions are slightly confusing, but simply enough, after switching this on at the wall (or after a power cut), or after pressing the reset button on the front, all the appliances plugged into it will be off and the plug will be ready to learn the remote control command to operate it.
+The instructions were slightly confusing to me.
+But simply enough, after switching this on at the wall (or after a power cut), or after pressing the reset button on the front, all the appliances plugged into it will be off.
+Then the plug will be ready to learn the remote control command to operate it.

-The plug has what looks like an alien eye on a wire to watch for your remote; put this somewhere where you can easily activate it.
+The plug has what looks like an alien eye on a wire to watch for your remote, Put this somewhere you can easily point your remote control at.

-Then pick one of your infrared (IR) remote controls (ie tried those for our cable-TV box and our DVD player) and pick a button to switch the plug on and off with.
-Because we don't want our DVD and cable TV box out of standby at the same time it's best not to use the power button of either of them, but another unused button (most controls have lots), eg I picked the 'subtitles' button on the DVD remote control.
+Then pick one of your infrared (IR) remote controls (ie tried those for our cable-TV box and our DVD player) and pick a button to switch the saver plug on and off with.
+Because we don't want our DVD and cable TV box out of standby at the same time it's best not to use the power button of either of them.
+Pick another unused button instead (most controls have lots).
+I picked the 'subtitles' button on the DVD remote control.

 When the LIME plug is waiting to be reprogrammed (with its indicator light slowly flashing) point your control at it and press your selected button.
 The indicator will then flash quickly and go off.

-You can then turn on the appliances/gadgets plugged into with with another press and after at least a 60-second wait, once more to turn them off.
+You can then turn on the appliances/gadgets plugged into with with another press.
+After at least a 60-second wait, press once more to turn them off.

-The 60s delay before turning everything off probably helps avoid damage, and allows a graceful shutdown for any gadget whose 'off' command you use!
+The 60-second delay before turning everything off probably helps avoid damage, and allows a graceful shutdown for any gadget whose 'off' command you use!

 I had a little more difficulty setting the LIME plug up with one of the controls than the other, but that might simply be operator error!

-Setting this up for our TV/DVD/etc already on one trailing 4-way trailing socket took all of about 5 minutes (having previously practised with the controls), with the sensor 'eye' temporaily lashed up (not using the sticky pad) hopefully out of the way of the youngest pair of hands in the house.
+Setting this up for our TV/DVD/etc already on one 4-way trailing socket took all of about five minutes (having previously practised with the controls).
+The sensor 'eye' was temporarily lashed up (not using the sticky pad).
+It proved to be out of the way of the youngest pair of hands in the house.
 The sensor still works tucked away beside the TV, not in immediate sight.

-Seems reliable after a few days' use, even when our daughter turned everything off at the wall in confusion, and it only needed in effect the one extra push of the rebutton to reprogram as suggested above.
+It seemed reliable after just a few days' use, even when our young daughter turned everything off at the wall in confusion, and it only needed in effect the one extra push of the button to reprogram as suggested above.

-After a month or so we feel that it works reliably and easily, and could be good where the wall switch is not accessible.
-A simple well-designed product.
+After a month or so we felt that it worked completely dependably.
+It is good in situations such as ours where the wall switch is not easily accessible.
+A simple well-designed product, bravo!